drmaas/drmaas.me/src/posts/visions.md

 draft: false
 ---

-I am a spiritual man.
-I'm also strivint to improve my Christian faith, though this does not come easily to me.
+I'm striving to improve my Christian faith, though this does not come easily to me.
 But, in my view, the only things worth doing are difficult.
 Following is a sort of vision I had while laying in bed, fully awake.
 It was not a dream.

 It's 6 a.m.
 Laying in bed, brain void of thoughts.
 Suddenly, I am standing in front of an old church.
 It's stones are crumbling.
 I touch the wall, and the stone begins to repair itself.
 From floor to roof, the wall becomes a single rock, sealed by a shiny glaze.